Swinject/Swinject/README.md

 import SwinjectStoryboard
 ```

 Services should be registered in an extension of `SwinjectStoryboard` if you use `SwinjectStoryboard`.
-Refer to [the document of SwinjectStoryboard](./Documentation/Storyboard.md) for its details.
+Refer to [the project page of SwinjectStoryboard](https://github.com/Swinject/SwinjectStoryboard) for its details.

 ```swift
 extension SwinjectStoryboard {